Emperor penguin: In zoos and aquariums

 Since the 1930s, there have been several attempts at keeping emperor penguins in captivity.
 Malcolm Davis of the National Zoological Park made early attempts at keeping penguins, capturing several from Antarctica.
 He successfully transferred penguins to the National Zoological Park on March 5, 1940, where they lived for up to 6 years.

 Until the 1960s, keeping attempts were largely unsuccessful, as knowledge of penguin keeping in general was limited and acquired by trial and error.
 The first to achieve a level of success was Aalborg Zoo where a chilled house was built especially for this Antarctic species.
 One individual lived for 20 years at the zoo and a chick was hatched there, but died shortly after.

-Today, the species is kept at just a few zoos and public aquariums in North America and Asia.
+Today the species, considered a flagship species, is kept at just a few zoos and public aquariums in North America and Asia.
 Emperor penguins were first successfully bred at SeaWorld San Diego; more than 20 birds have hatched there since 1980.
-Considered a flagship species, 55 individuals were counted in captivity in North American zoos and aquaria in 1999.
+Fifty-five individuals were counted in captivity in North American zoos and aquaria in 1999.
 In China, the emperor penguin was first bred at Nanjing Underwater World in 2009, followed by Laohutan Ocean Park in Dalian in 2010.
 Since then it has been kept and bred at a few other facilities in China, and the only confirmed twin emperor penguins (the species normally lays just one egg) hatched at Sun Asia Ocean World in Dalian in 2017.
-In Japan, the species is housed at Port of Nagoya Public Aquarium and Wakayama Adventure World, with successful hatching at Adventure World.
+In Japan, the species is housed at the Port of Nagoya Public Aquarium and Wakayama Adventure World, with successful hatching at Adventure World.